sun-li/vim/README.md

 ## Recommended Plug-ins

-I highly recommend following plug-ins, which are involved in this .vimrc file.
+I highly recommend following plug-ins, which are also involved in this .vimrc file.

 * pathogen
 * vim-powerline